htrajan/ht-drawsteel/Classes/Fury/1st-Level Features/Fury Abilities/Heroic Abilities.md

 # Heroic Abilities

-You fight with an array of heroic abilities, all of which cost [[Rage|rage]] to fuel them.
+You fight with an array of heroic abilities, all of which cost rage to fuel them.